 He has helped to develop the instruments and surgical techniques for a number of surgical procedures.
 He is particularly well known for his work on the All Inside ACL and PCL ligament which Adrian helped to pioneer and he has presented and published extensively on these procedures.

 Professor Wilson has also pioneered and helped to develop several other surgical techniques including his ligament reinforcement concept for ligament reconstruction, the minimally invasive Posterolateral corner technique.
 Professor Wilson has also helped to pioneer the new “Anterolateral Ligament Procedure” and is a member of the anterolateral ligament expert group.

-Professor Wilson has a particular interest in knee osteotomy surgery and is considered one of the leading world experts in this surgery and the management of the young arthritic knee.
-He is a co-founder of the UK knee osteotomy registry (UKKOR) the first dedicated national database for osteotomy surgery.
+He has a particular interest in knee osteotomy surgery and is considered one of the leading world experts in this surgery and the management of the young arthritic knee.
+He is a co-founder of the UK Knee Osteotomy Registry (UKKOR) the first dedicated national database for osteotomy surgery.
 He has developed a number of instruments for osteotomy surgery and pioneered a minimally invasive technique for High Tibial Osteotomy Surgery.
-He co-founded the Basingstoke Osteotomy Masterclass in 2007.
-Professor Wilson handed on the role of vice chairman of the ESSKA osteotomy committee in 2017 he has a recognised centre for the ESSKA Osteotomy travelling fellowship.
+He co-founded the Knee Osteotomy Masterclass in 2007.
+Professor Wilson handed on the role of vice chairman of the ESSKA Osteotomy Committee in 2017 he has a recognised centre for the ESSKA Osteotomy travelling fellowship.

-Professor Wilson is also a member of the ESSKA Academy editorial board and the ESSKA Arthroscopy committee.
+Professor Wilson is also a member of the ESSKA Osteotomy Committee and the ESSKA Arthroscopy Committee.